 Alternatively you can use a 4G ‘Mifi’ type device with a data SIM for dedicated Internet access so you don’t need to rely on your phone

 The JagDroid video controller has a composite video input designed for a reversing camera with a reverse trigger input to activate it on selecting reverse gear.
 You can manually switch to the reverse camera by double-pressing the Rear Defrost button, and the front camera with the Front Defrost button.
 (Note, you must wire the power for the camera into switched live to allow this to work, so that it is always powered when the ignition is on).

 This is the type of camera that would work (just an example, I don’t endorse this specific seller): https://www.amazon.co.uk/dp/B0885ZRS8R/ which can be discreetly mounted to the underside of the boot plinth.

 I no longer recommend DAB as these days it is very easy to stream Internet radio stations using an app without needing any extra hardware, but if you wish then DAB Digital Radio can be added by plugging in a USB DAB+ module such as this one: https://www.amazon.co.uk/Eightwood-Digital-Receiver-Antenna-Android-SMA-Antenne-DAB-Stick/dp/B075KFYYR4

 Signal quality will vary depending on the antenna used, the supplied stick on windscreen antennas are almost useless.
 One user recommends this antenna (for steel bodied cars only): https://www.dabonwheels.co.uk/product/kinetic-magnetwig-dma-1004/

 Download the DAB App to your JagDroid system directly from Google Play: https://play.google.com/store/apps/details?id=com.zoulou.dab

 Apple CarPlay & Android Auto

-You can add Apple CarPlay or Android Auto by adding a USB dongle.
+You can add Apple CarPlay or Android Auto with a USB dongle.